palantir/bulldozer/README.md

 # "merge" defines how and when pull requests are merged.
 If the section is
 # missing, bulldozer will consider all pull requests and use default settings.
 merge:
-  # "allowlist" defines the set of pull requests considered by bulldozer.
+  # "trigger" defines the set of pull requests considered by bulldozer.
 If
   # the section is missing, bulldozer considers all pull requests not excluded
-  # by the denylist.
+  # by the ignore conditions.
-  allowlist:
+  trigger:
     # Pull requests with any of these labels (case-insensitive) are added to
-    # the allowlist.
+    # the trigger.
     labels: ["merge when ready"]

     # Pull requests where the body or any comment contains any of these
-    # substrings are added to the allowlist.
+    # substrings are added to the trigger.
     comment_substrings: ["==MERGE_WHEN_READY=="]

     # Pull requests where any comment matches one of these exact strings are
-    # added to the allowlist.
+    # added to the trigger.
     comments: ["Please merge this pull request!"]

     # Pull requests where the body contains any of these substrings are added
-    # to the allowlist.
+    # to the trigger.
     pr_body_substrings: ["==MERGE_WHEN_READY=="]

-    # Pull requests targeting any of these branches are added to the allowlist.
+    # Pull requests targeting any of these branches are added to the trigger.
     branches: ["develop"]

-  # "denylist" defines the set of pull request ignored by bulldozer.
+  # "ignore" defines the set of pull request ignored by bulldozer.
 If the
   # section is missing, bulldozer considers all pull requests.
 It takes the
-  # same keys as the "allowlist" section.
+  # same keys as the "trigger" section.
-  denylist:
+  ignore:
     labels: ["do not merge"]
     comment_substrings: ["==DO_NOT_MERGE=="]